-I am particularly interested in cocoyam because it is a staple food in West African countries, where both roots and the leaves are consumed.
+Cocoyam is a staple food in most West African countries where both the roots and the leaves are consumed.
 It is one of those versatile food ingredients that could be prepared in so many different ways, that you never tire of eating it.

-Cocoyam can be boiled, fried, pounded and roasted.
-It can also be used as a thickener in soups or made into a porridge or flour.
+It some parts of the region, cocoyam is used as a thickener for soups.
+It can be boiled, fried, pounded and roasted.
+It made into a porridge and milled into flour.
 The possibilities are endless with this humble root crop.
-Africans are very good at using up all parts of the plants so nothing goes to waste.
-Cocoyam leaves are eaten as vegetables or just used as a wrap for other foods to be cooked in.
+Cocoyam leaves are cooked as vegetables or just used as a wrap for other foods to be cooked in.

 How to Make Cocoyam Soup

-In my cocoyam soup recipe, the star of the dish is the cocoyam, of course.
-What you add to it depends on your preference.
-I added fish to my soup recipe, but you can omit this to make the dish vegetarian.
+Cocoyam holds up very well in soups and it is the star of this dish, what you add to it is up to you.
+I added fish to my soup recipe, but you can omit this to make it suitable for vegetarians.
 Traditionally.
-Bitter leaf or ugu is used for cocoyam soup; but I substituted with Kale.
+Bitter leaf or ugu (fluted pumpkin leaves) is used for cocoyam soup; but I substituted with Kale.
 You can use other green leafy vegetables.

 Nigerian Style Cocoyam Soup